Holistic Lighting design at The Twist where architecture, art and the users are at the centre of attention.

 A glass staircase leads down to the art gallery’s lower level on the northern riverbank with the full-height glass walls.
 The clear view of the river brings the visitors close to the surrounding nature and adds a magnificent experience of being in immersed with nature.
 However, the full-height glass walls posed a unique challenge for the intended video projections on the glass staircase.

 Light Bureau’s daylight specialists were engaged to undertake daylight study of this area and ensure that the frosted glass projection surface could produce a crisp image with an appropriate level of contrast inside the space.
 The geometry of the structure, the generous daylight openings in combination with reflections from the water below, as well as shade from the surrounding hillsides, added significant complexity to the study.
 All elements were carefully modelled and tested for all seasons and time of the day using simulations so that the projections were feasible at all times and during all seasons.
-The daylight studies clearly showed that the glass staircase received high levels of daylight illumination during a specific time of the year and day, and appropriate strategies were suggested to reduce the amount of daylight in this space.
+The daylight studies clearly showed that the glass staircase received high levels of daylight illumination during specific time of the year and day, and appropriate strategies were suggested to reduce the amount of daylight in this space.

-To create such a well-lit exhibition space, Light Bureau made use of a 4000K neutral white light colour.
+In order to create such a well-lit exhibition space, Light Bureau made use of a 4000K neutral white light colour.
 The wall washers ensure a lighting effect that is as uniform as possible and at the same time enhance the architecture.
 While the carefully aligned spotlights bring out the very best in the textures, shapes and colours of the exhibition.
 From an aesthetic point of view, the minimalist design of the luminaires with its simple cylindrical form adds a highly uniform, discrete appearance within the spectacular exhibition spaces.